 Only for students of the BA English Language and Culture.

-The field of Linguistics covers many additional disciplines to the ones that are part of the regular teaching programme of the BA English at Leiden, such as historical linguistics, corpus linguistics, child language acquisition and forensic linguistics.
+The field of Linguistics covers many additional disciplines to the ones that are part of the regular teaching programme of the BA English at Leiden, such as first language acquisition, corpus linguistics, historical linguistics, and applied linguistics.
 This course aims to introduce you to some relevant topics from these fields and the different tools with which we are able to describe language and language use.

-The course comprises three blocks, each of which will be devoted to a single linguistic (sub)discipline consisting of three weekly lectures with set reading to be discussed during the lectures.
-Each series of lectures will be followed by a reading week that will allow you time to revise your reading or do assignments.
-For one of the lecture series you will be working on a digital tools assignment.
+The course comprises three blocks, each of which will be devoted to a single (sub)discipline consisting of three weekly lectures with set reading and/or assignments to be discussed during the lectures.
+Each series of lectures will be concluded with a lecture free week in which you will have to do a written (practical) assignment that relates to the block in question.